cyberbotics/webots-doc/guide/object-backgrounds.md

 Background textured with a skybox.

-Supported values for the "texture" field:
+Supported values for the `texture` field:

 - dawn\_cloudy\_empty
 - morning\_cloudy\_empty